 Yes, a little!
 When I clean I run my cloth along the shelves in front of the bottles, once in a while I take them down and wipe all the shelves and bottles.
 It does not bother me to do that occasionally, but if that is something that would bother you then an open shelf like this might not be for you!

-Do you like having spices next to your stove?
+Do you like having spice shelves next to your stove?

 I love having my spices there!
-They are so convenient and handy for whatever I’m cooking.
-The labels I have are also numbered in alphabetical order so spices are easy to find.
+It is such easy access for whatever I’m cooking.
+The spice jar labels I have are also numbered in alphabetical order so spices are easy to find any particular spice.
 (Until I alphabetized my spices I didn’t realize how many spices start with C!)
 I honestly love it so much and am so happy we added this, I have zero regrets.
+It has helped so much in terms of having an organized kitchen and saved me cabinet space to boot!

 Is this big enough for all your spices?

-Yes, this spice rack fits all the spices I use regularly but of course, we all cook differently and perhaps you have more (or less) than I do!
+Yes, this spice rack fits all the collection of spices I use regularly but of course, we all cook differently and perhaps you have more (or less) than I do!
 There are 40 spices on this shelf.
-You can adjust the size of the shelf to fit more or less or put lesser-used ones in your pantry.
+You can adjust the size of the shelf to fit more or less or put lesser-used ones in your pantry, depending on your spice organization needs.
+To me this is the perfect spice storage solution and it doesn’t take up a lot of space.
+It could even be something that was made to hang on the inside of a pantry door, great for small kitchens.

-I hope this tutorial was helpful!
+I hope this tutorial was helpful for you to make your own DIY spice rack!
 If you have any questions at all, please leave a comment and I will do my best to clarify!

 You might also like: